The Ergodic Theorem for Random Walks on Finite Quantum Groups: Irreducibility

 \section{Irreducibility}

 A random walk on a classical group $G$ is said to be reducible if there are group elements that the random walk can not visit.
 If there are no such elements, the random walk is said to be irreducible.
 If $S\subset G$ is any subset of $G$ not visited by the walk, the indicator function $\mathds{1}_S$ has the property that $\nu^{\star k}(\mathds{1}_S)=0$ for all $k\in \mathbb{N}$.
-This motivates the following definition: \begin{definition} A random walk on a quantum group $G$ given by $\nu\in M_p(G)$ is said to be \emph{reducible} if there exists a non-zero $q\in 2^G$ such that $\nu^{\star k}(q)=0$ for all $k\in\mathbb{N}$.
+This motivates the following definition (related to \emph{degeneracy} of states: see Lemma 3.3, \cite{Simeng}): \begin{definition} A random walk on a finite quantum group $\mathbb{G}$ given by $\nu\in M_p(\mathbb{G})$ is said to be \emph{reducible} if there exists a non-zero $q\in 2^\mathbb{G}$ such that $\nu^{\star k}(q)=0$ for all $k\in\mathbb{N}$.
 If there are no such non-zero projections, the random walk is said to be \emph{irreducible.} \end{definition}

-The conditions for a random walk on a classical group to be irreducible are rather straightforward.
-The support of $\nu^{\star k}$,
+The conditions for a random walk on a classical group to be irreducible are rather straightforward: a random walk on a classical group is irreducible if and only if the support is not concentrated on a proper subgroup.